tsgriff/static-react-tsgriffith/src/posts/the-case-for-static-site-generators.md

 &nbsp;

 With static sites, what you see is what you get.
 There are no opportunities for user interaction other than routing to different pages.
-The files are display exactly how they are stored, they exist to display information, not to be dynamic and interact with the user and data.
+The files are displayed exactly how they are stored and they exist to display information, not to be dynamic and interact with the user and data.
 By default, this is a fast process because the site does not have to interact with a server.
-It just exists and doesn't have to use my computational power.
+It just exists and doesn't have to use any computational power.

 &nbsp;